 How to make this recipe

 PRO TIP: Warm water is important to activate the yeast.
-If it is too cold, the yeast remains inactive, while excessively hot water can kill it.
+If it is too cold, the yeast remains inactive, while hot water can kill it.
 The ideal water temperature is between 105°F and 115°F (about 40°C to 46°C).

-Step 2: Combine dry ingredients
+Step 2: Dry ingredients

-Step 3: Combine wet ingredients
+Step 3: Wet ingredients

 Step 4: Combine wet and dry ingredients